dekoza/mtgpl/docs/_sources/LRW.rst.txt

 :mtgtip:`Sentry Oak<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/b/ab09d6d7-e2f0-4e78-a9a3-ac37f02f4096.jpg?1562362500|https://scryfall.com/card/lrw/38/sentry-oak?utm_source=api>`
    Defender

    At the beginning of combat on your turn, you may clash with an opponent.
 If you win, Sentry Oak gets +2/+0 and loses defender until end of turn.
 (Each clashing player reveals the top card of their library, then puts that card on the top or bottom.
-A player wins if their card had a higher converted mana cost.)
+A player wins if their card had a higher mana value.)

 :mtgtip:`Shields of Velis Vel<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/5/f550f44f-8b8f-4c1d-a583-9fd986d3061c.jpg?1562374684|https://scryfall.com/card/lrw/39/shields-of-velis-vel?utm_source=api>`